 In fact, it won’t even connect to 3G on T-Mobile.
 The US version of the Samsung Galaxy Note that’s on AT&T will only work on 2G EDGE if you try to bring it over to T-Mobile network.
 The same goes for the international version of the Note (the version with a physical home button).

-It is possible that the Canadian version of the Galaxy Note that’s on Bell will work on T-Mobile, however.
+(Read: Canadian version of the Galaxy Note that’s on Bell will work on T-Mobile, however.
 Bell lists the phone as supporting 1700 MHz HSPA+.
 You’d have to test out the phone first to be sure, but it seems doubtful at the moment.

 With a price of $299.99 on a two-year AT&T contract it wouldn’t make too much sense to take the Galaxy Note over to T-Mobile.
 Even the unlocked version on Amazon costs about $685, which seems like a high price to pay for a gigantic 2G phone.